wharfkit/website/src/lib/docs/Antelope/Authority.md

 })
 ```

-The most typical `Authority` is defined above which is satisfied simply by a signature from a single key.
+The most typical `Authority` is defined above, which is satisfied by a signature from a single key.
 More advanced authorities can be defined by increasing the threshold and appending additional types of entities that can satisfy the threshold.
-Shown below is an example that requires a signature from a specific key as well as a signature provided that satisfies the `active` authority on the `foo` account.
+Shown below is an example that requires a signature from a specific key, as well as a signature provided that satisfies the `active` authority on the `foo` account.

 ```ts
 import { Authority } from "@wharfkit/antelope"